DanielLiu1123/grpc-starter/docs/en-us/server/exception-handling.md

 }
 ```

-The gRPC Starter also provides an `UnhandledExceptionProcessor` interface to handle exceptions that are not handled by
+The gRPC Starter also provides an `GrpcUnhandledExceptionProcessor` interface to handle exceptions that are not handled by
-the `ExceptionHandler`.
+the `GrpcExceptionHandler`.
 You can implement exception reporting logic, such as reporting unhandled exceptions
 to [Sentry](https://sentry.io/):

 ```java